Security Monitors Job Site 2022-2023

-This position is continuosly hiring througout the school year.
-To inquire about this position, please email the security coordinator team: email@example.com
+This position is continuously hiring throughout the year.
+To inquire further about this position, please email the Hiring Coordinator at firstname.lastname@example.org.

 In order to be considered for an SM position, you must:

 - Once you have read the job description and understand the expectations, please go here (link is external) to apply.

 - SMs are not placed in the unit in which they live.
 This can lead to several conflicts of interest, and is something the Security Coordinators actually attempt to limit.

 - We ask that only those seriously interested in the process apply.
 We ask that when interviewing, you maintain a professional attitude.
 Be on time, use appropriate language, and be respectful.

 - This application process for the Security Monitor Program should take around 2-3 weeks.
 That being said, there may be delays due to COVID-19.
 Please be patient as it is possible it will take over a month.

 - Please refrain from contacting the Hiring Coordinator for the Security Monitor program until a week has passed to inquire about the state of your submission.